 Here, we are matching users’ IDs with user IDs in column A, table Users.
-When match is found, value from the corresponding row in column B, table Users is returned, i.e. email address.
+When a match is found, the value from the corresponding row in column B, table Users, is returned, i.e., the email address.

-We can also use INDEX MATCH to generate messages users will receive:
+We can also use INDEX MATCH to generate text messages that users will receive:

-Notice how we are retrieving parts of the message by matching both user ID and, earlier retrieved, email address, with the table Users.
+Notice how we are retrieving parts of the message by matching both the user ID and, earlier retrieved, the email address with the table Users.

 We can do this without errors as they are both unique in the Users table.